sohan10012/IOT-Smart-Gardening/README.md

 3. Press the button in the app to activate the water pump.

 ## Contributing
 Contributions are welcome!
-Fork this repository, make improvements, and submit a pull request.
+Fork this repository, make improvements, and submit a pull request.<br>
 Contribution by<br> - @sohan10012 <br>
                 - @bharath_b_d_<br>
                 - @tusharr0613<br>